pedreror1/DemoVR2019-2020/README.md

  Unity VR Sample  2019-2020

  Interactions:
- * Shoot Bats from your gun using the Index Trigger on your left Hand
+ * Shoot Bats from your gun using the Index Trigger on your left Hand<br/>
- * Kill Incoming Ghosts with your sword on the Right Hand *Toggle the VR Console with the Right Hand A button *Clear the VR Console Messages with  the Right Hand B Button
+ * Kill Incoming Ghosts with your sword on the Right Hand<br/>
+ *Toggle the VR Console with the Right Hand A button<br/>
+ *Clear the VR Console Messages with  the Right Hand B Button<br/>

  Descriptions<br/>